outscale-yft/AppController/README.md

 # AppController
-Control each App in each Cloud
+Control each App within each Cloud

 AppController is a beginning OpenSource Application able to scale up and down your business App within any cloud provider.